gitplus-apps/payfluid/README.md

 <br>

 ## 😬️ Issues
-If you come across any issue or a problem please feel free and kindly [report it here](https://github.com/gitplus-apps/payfluid/issues)
+If you come across any issue or a problem kindly feel free and [report it here](https://github.com/gitplus-apps/payfluid/issues)

 <br>